 The matrix provides funding for a .67 FTE nurse for every 500 students.
 Picus and Associates' 2003 report made no specific mention of school nurses, but their 2006 report noted that nurses had been included in their earlier recommendation for 1.0 FTE pupil support staff for every 100 FRL students.
 As mentioned previously, the General Assembly passed Act 59 of the Second Extraordinary Session of 2003, which adopted a foundation funding rate calculated to include a staffing level of 2.5 FTE pupil support services staff, including school nurses.
 That same session, the General Assembly also passed Act 67, which increased the number of required school nurses from 1 per 1,000 students to 1 per 750 students.
-The law also notes that districts with "a high concentration of children with disabling conditions as determined by the State Board of Education . . . should" have a nurse-to-student requirement of 1:400.
-Districts that "provide a center for profoundly disabled students . . . should" have a ratio of 1:125.
-15
+The law also notes that districts with "a high concentration of children with disabling conditions as determined by the State Board of Education . . . should" have a nurse-to-student ratio of